Where To Stay In Busan | Best Areas And Hotels (2025)

 Haeundae is also ideal for exploring the rest of Busan with two subway stations and many bus routes.
 However, expect to spend over an hour on transport to get to Busan city centre.
 I recommend the express buses 1001 and 1003.

-Where To Stay In Haeundae
+Things To Do In Haeundae

-Cons of staying In Haeundae
+Cons Of Staying In Haeundae

 Haeundae is very touristy which makes it feel less like an authentic Korean experience.
 There are many Western bars and restaurants but if you leave the promenade you will find more local eateries.
 I recommend Haeridan-gil Street where you feel a sense of local life rather than holidaymakers.
-Along with the many tourists, food and drink is much more expensive in Haeundae than in other areas of Busan.
-There are many chains like Daily Beer, Twosome Place, Moms Touch and Isaac Toast that can be twice the price of local restaurants and cafes.

 where to stay in Busan Jung-gu